ecmwf-projects/cads-messages/contents/satellite/2024-09-30-warning-satellite-sea-ice-edge-type.md

 entries: satellite-sea-ice-edge-type
 live: true
 ---
-The production of ICDR updates for the period 2024-09-12 to 2024-09-17 delayed.
+The production of ICDR updates for the period 2024-09-12 to 2024-09-17 is delayed.
 We aim to update the dataset by October 4th.